Blue Box (manga): Manga

-On August 3, 2020, the one-shot version of Blue Box had been published on Weekly Shōnen Jump.

 Blue Box has been licensed for simultaneous publication in North America as it is released in Japan, with its chapters being digitally launched by Viz Media on its Shonen Jump website.
 Shueisha also simulpublishes the series in English for free on the Manga Plus app and website.
 In February 2022, Viz Media announced that they had licensed the series in print format; the first volume was released on November 1 of the same year.
 The manga is also licensed in Indonesia by Elex Media Komputindo.

-Volume list

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.
+Anime

+An anime television series adaptation was announced in November 2023.
+Planned and produced by TMS Entertainment, it is animated by Telecom Animation Film and directed by Yūichirō Yano, with Yūko Kakihara handling series composition and Miho Tanino designing the characters.
+The series aired for two consecutive cours from October 3, 2024, to March 27, 2025, on TBS and its affiliates.
+For the first cour, the opening theme is "Same Blue" by Official Hige Dandism, while the ending theme is "Teenage Blue" (ティーンエイジブルー) by Eve; for the second cour, the opening theme is "Saraba" (然らば) by Macaroni Empitsu, while the ending theme is "Contrast" (コントラスト) by Tomoo.
+Netflix licensed the series and is streaming it worldwide.

+A second season was announced immediately following the airing of the first season finale.

 Reception

 Popularity

 In August 2021, the first volume of the manga had over 170,000 copies in circulation in less than a week after its release.

-In June 2021, Blue Box was nominated for the seventh Next Manga Award in the Best Print Manga category; it placed 8th out of 50 nominees, but won the Global Prize.
-The series ranked 4th on the Nationwide Bookstore Employees' Recommended Comics of 2022.
+In June 2021, Blue Box was nominated for the seventh Next Manga Award in the Best Print Manga category; it placed eighth out of 50 nominees, but won the Global Prize.
+The series ranked fourth on the Nationwide Bookstore Employees' Recommended Comics of 2022.